 And this is what it looks like when you google the word heart.

 For those who don’t trust me enough to click on my links, the first is a picture of an anatomically accurate human heart, which more-or-less looks like an alien egg sac.
-The second link shows (with a few exceptions) rows upon rows of that ubiquitous, simple, symmetrical, flat, pink, symbol that society arbitrarily has decided is the shape of a heart.
+The second link shows, more often than not, rows upon rows of that ubiquitous, simple, symmetrical, flat, pink, symbol that society arbitrarily has decided is the shape of a heart.

 How did we end up here?
 Why this shape?
 Why not a square or a star with its points sanded down?